 The need for the Balance Sheet: –

-- It needs to show the actual financial position of the entity.
+- Show the actual financial position of the business.

-- It needs to provides all necessary information to related parties like an owner, equity shareholder, financial institution.
+- Provide all necessary information to related parties like an owner, equity shareholder, financial institution.

-- Provide the growth rate of an entity.
+- Provide the growth rate of a Business.

-- To reflects the outcome of investing and financing decisions.
+- Reflect the outcome of investing and financing decisions.

-- To know the claim of an owner and others in the business.
+- Know the claim of an owner and others in the business.

-We will prepare a balance sheet from the trial balance after preparing the trading and profit &loss account we have left only assets, liabilities, and capital account in the trial balance.
-So these all left accounts are posted in the balance sheet.
-The balance sheet is based on a simple equation i.e. Assets = capital + liabilities but in the methods of preparation, the only difference is of presentation of the balance of accounts.
-These methods are based on the following thing:-
+We have to prepare a balance sheet from the trial balance after preparing the trading and profit/loss account.
+The accounts left in the trial balance after preparing the trading and profit/loss account are posted in the balance sheet.
+The balance sheet is based on a simple equation i.e. Assets = capital + liabilities but there are different Balance sheet formats are available.
+Which we can differentiate only on the basis of the presentation of the balance of accounts.
+The balance sheet format are based on the following thing:-

 - First is based on Liquidity